davej/classy-computed/README.md

 # Computed Properties plugin for Angular Classy

-This is plugin that makes it possible to do computed set & get properties with Angular Classy.
+This is plugin that makes it possible to do computed set & get properties with Angular Classy (as seen before in frameworks like ember).
+Tests coming soon.

 ## Install